1. Blog

 What is Mycotoxicosis?

 Mycotoxicosis is just a fancy word for mold poisoning.
-Your dog is affected in a way that is similar to you when exposed to mold toxins.
-In fact, because humans have such a complex immune system, you may even fare better when exposed to mold than your dog will.
+It affects your dog in a way that is similar to you when exposed to mold toxins.
+Since humans have such a complex immune system, you may even fare better when exposed to mold than your dog will.

-It can be worse for certain dog breeds, such as brachycephalic breeds like pugs or bulldogs, because they are prone to respiratory diseases, which can be prompted by exposure to molds.
+It is worse for certain dog breeds, such as brachycephalic breeds like pugs or bulldogs, because they are prone to respiratory diseases prompted by exposure to molds.
 Even if your pooch is not this type of dog, however, they can still be affected.

 While not all mold species out there are toxic, they can cause harm.
 Some of the more common types of molds found in homes are Aspergillus, Cladosporium, and Stachybotrys.
 Sometimes, it’s not the fungus itself that is causing the problem, but its secondary metabolites.

-For example, tremorgenic mycotoxins are often produced by fungi like certain Penicillium species that commonly grow on meat, cereal, nuts, cheese, eggs, or fruits.
+For example, tremorgenic mycotoxins from fungi like certain Penicillium species that commonly grow on meat, cereal, nuts, cheese, eggs, or fruits.
 This species also occurs in processed and refrigerated food as well as in refuse and compost piles.

 Poisoning with tremorgenic mycotoxins can have a rapid onset and become life-threatening in a short period of time.
 Among the clinical signs are muscle tremors, which is where the name comes from.